tiisnel/stock_data_project/readme.md

 ### Environment Setup:

 Create a .env file based on the .env.template for storing MinIO credentials.
+NB! if on windows, make sure that lines end with LF, not CRLF

 ### Run ETL Pipeline:

 Make composer.sh executable: chmod +x composer.sh.

-Start Airflow with ETL tasks: ./composer.sh up.
+Start Airflow with ETL tasks:
+./composer.sh init
+./composer.sh up.

+As airflow runs only once a day, it might be a good idea to trigger first run manually on localhost:8080

 ### Visualize Data: